 A slightly larger bodied woman runs along a winding path with ups and downs

 I was obese for most of my life.
-I was always the big girl, the fat friend, or the last resort girl.
-I was overweight even as a child despite being a fairly active child.
-I never seemed to eat more than the other kids and yet I was the fat one.
-I remember constantly being afraid that someone was talking about me being overweight and making fun of me.
-I don’t remember hearing too many things being said about me, but I was always so certain that someone was talking about me behind my back because of my weight.
+Growing up, I was always the big girl, the fat friend, or the "last resort" girl.
+Despite being a fairly active child, I was overweight.
+It never seemed like I ate eat more than the other kids, and yet I was the fat one.
+Memories of my childhood are clouded by the constant fear that someone was talking about me or making fun of me because of my weight.
+While I don’t remember hearing too many cruel things, the certainty that someone was mocking me behind my back was always there.

-In high school and college, I stayed steady in the 270 range.
-I lived my teens and early 20s very unhappy about my weight and felt trapped in the mental anguish of my personal body image.
-While I was grateful that I was past the fear of taunting, I still lived in fear that no one would like me because of the way I looked.
+Throughout high school and college, my weight stayed steady in the 270-pound range.
+My teens and early 20s years were marked by deep unhappiness and a sense of being trapped in the mental anguish of a poor body image.
+While it was a relief to be past the fear of taunting, I still lived in fear that no one would like me because of the way I looked.

-I tried every fad diet or exercise program.
-But I would never lose more than a few pounds and then I’d feel like a failure and give up.
-Eventually I decided that this was just the way I was going to be, and I allowed myself to live unhealthy for several years in college.
+Every fad diet or exercise program I tried felt like a potential solution, but the results were always the same.
+I would never lose more than a few pounds before feeling like a failure and giving up.
+Eventually, I decided that this was just the way I was going to be, and I allowed myself to settle into unhealthy habits for several years in college.

-I remember my Saturday nights consisted of a medium pepperoni pizza with cheesy bread and a 2-liter soda for dinner - I’d eat almost the entirety of it in one sitting.
-My roommate and I would often eat out because cooking meant washing dishes and what food we kept at the apartment was cheap, processed easy to make stuff.
+Saturday nights often consisted of a medium pepperoni pizza with cheesy bread and a 2-liter soda for dinner.
+Almost the entirety of it would be consumed in one sitting.
+Because cooking meant washing dishes, my roommate and I would often eat out.
+The food we did keep at the apartment was usually cheap, processed, and easy to make stuff.

-During college I met my ex-husband.
-I went out with him initially because I thought, "finally someone cute seems into me" and I stayed with him despite him telling me early on that I’d be gorgeous if I just lost some weight.
-Even though that hurt me, I suffered through the relationship thinking no one else would want to be with the fat girl.
+During college, I met my ex-husband.
+Initially, I went out with him because I thought, "Finally, someone cute seems into me."
+I stayed with him despite him telling me early on that I’d be gorgeous if I just lost some weight.
+Even though that comment hurt, I endured through the relationship thinking no one else would want to be with the "fat girl."

-Despite my unhealthy way of life, I didn’t really begin to gain weight again until I became pregnant with my first child.
-Then I gained more when I was pregnant soon after with my second child.
-It was at this point that I got up to 300 pounds and I just could never get back below that number.
-Between postpartum depression, divorce, and single parenthood I just continued to be unhealthy.
-At my highest weight I was 320 pounds.
+Despite an already unhealthy way of life, the scale didn't really begin to climb again until I became pregnant with my first child.
+Another weight gain followed soon after when I was pregnant with my second child.
+It was at this point that my weight reached 300 pounds, and I just could never get back below that number.
+Between postpartum depression, divorce, and single parenthood, remaining unhealthy felt inevitable.
+At my highest weight, I was 320 pounds.

 Featured Forum